DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 valid model after mutation warrants an issue!

 NaiveNASlib makes quite few assumptions on the underlying implementation which in turn means that it is quite easy to make use of its capabilities for an existing library.

-Note that there really isn't anything neural network specific about NaiveNASlib and it can certainly be used to modify any computation graph.
+Note that there really isn't anything neural network specific about NaiveNASlib and it can be used to modify any computation graph.
 However, most its functionality is dead weight if there are not at least a handful of operations which require input to have a certain shape along some dimension.

 The price one has to pay is that the model must be explicitly defined as a computation graph in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
 In its defense, the main reason anyone